IBM/IBM-Z-zOS/zOSMF/zmf_wxa4z/README.md

 ### Prerequisites
 * Install IBM watsonx Assistant for Z in your on-premises environment.
 * z/OS V2R5 or above with z/OSMF enabled.
-* Ensure IBM watsonx Assistant for Z can be accessed from your browser, and install the server certificate in your browser if it is self-signed.
+* For every end user who needs to access this plugin from z/OSMF, please ensure Cloud Pak for Data host that is used by IBM watsonx Assistant for Z can be accessed from your browser.
+This can be done by opening the URL of Cloud Pak for Data from your browser.

 ### Installation steps for this plugin
 1. Choose a USS directory on z/OS as the installation location for zmf_wxa4z.